bullintheserver/linuxstudysessions/topic1.md

         - If access to data on various platforms needed
         - Successor of Truecrypt
         - Allows creation of encrypted media and files
-        - Crossplatform: Linux, MacOS, Windows
+        - Cross-platform: Linux, MacOS, Windows

 ---